mtlynch/mtlynch.io/content/notes/czue-livecoding-2020-05-05/index.md

   - I expected Cory to be an OS X guy.
 - Browser: Firefox
 - IDE: PyCharm (I think)
-  - I've never used PyCharm.
+  - I've never used PyCharm and am more used to VS Code.

 ## Models